WVURAIL/dspira/_posts/2020-08-14-dsp-lab-software-defined-radio.md

 f(t) = A \sin(\omega t + \phi).
 $$

-This sinusoid has 3 variables that can be altered ti change the function f(t).
+This sinusoid has 3 variables that can be altered to change the function f(t).
 The first term, A, is called the magnitude, or amplitude of the sinusoid.
 The next term, $$\omega$$ is known as the frequency, and the last term, $$\phi$$ is known as the phase angle.
 We can encode our message in either of these three parameters.

 The sinusoidal signal that is used in the modulation is known as the carrier signal, or simply "the carrier".
 The signal modulating the sinusoidal carrier is the "data signal" or "message signal".